BrokenShell/Fortuna/docs/development.md

   validated.
 Apply the untrusted-input boundary to subclasses and monkeypatched methods.
-- `Generator` class factories preserve `cls`, and `RandomValue` initializes its truffle strategy lazily.
-Construction, uniform selection, triangular selection, and cycling must not pay the shuffle cost or advance the truffle schedule.
+- `Generator` class factories preserve `cls`, and `RandomValue` initializes its truffle and normal strategies independently and lazily.
+Construction, uniform selection, triangular selection, and cycling must not pay their preparation costs or advance their schedules.
 - A bare `RandomValue` call is uniform.
-Keep its bound methods (`uniform`, `cycle`, `truffle_shuffle`, and the three triangular profiles) independently callable; `take` repeats the default uniform strategy.
+Keep its bound methods (`uniform`, `cycle`, `truffle_shuffle`, the three triangular profiles, and the three normal profiles) independently callable; `take` repeats the default uniform strategy.
 - Callable resolution belongs to value engines internally.
 Preserve exception propagation and the cycle and depth guards.
 - `WeightedChoice` accepts exactly one positional-relative, explicit-relative,